 After consulting with the NKR Defense Ministry, we confirmed this approach and set down to work.
 Within weeks, we visited the homes of numerous injured soldiers and interviewed them to determine the extent of their injuries and the cost of either repairing their homes or buying them new ones.

-We began with the home of Vachakan Vardazaryan, an injured Special Forces Officer , who worked as an instructor of Martial Arts before his injury.
+We began with the home of Vachakan Vardazaryan, an injured Special Forces Officer, who worked as an instructor of Martial Arts before his injury.
 We selected his case first because his two sons were away, both serving in the army.
-We started to work on his house in July and completed the construction in November.
+We started to work on his house in July 2016 and completed the construction in November.

 Varujan Sahakyan and his family, inside their newly reconstructed house.

-Next, we renovated the house of Varujan Sahakyan – another April war hero.
-Varujan Sahakyan is 43 years old and before his injuries served in the special forces.
+Next, we renovated the house of Varujan Sahakyan – another April War hero.
+Varujanis 43 years old and before his injuries served in the special forces.
 He was badly wounded in theMartuni region.
 Varujan is married with three children.
 Their house was in very bad shape, despite Varujan’s efforts to renovate it before the war.
 And now, with Varujan’s new health problems and financial difficulties, the family had completely given up hope.
 We were surprised and delighted to learn that Varujan’s life had been saved by Vachakan Vardazaryan, our other beneficiary (above).

-House renovation is only part of what we do: We also help those who don’t own a roof to live under.
-In particular, we purchased a large house in Martakert city for two brothers, Eduard and Erik Matevosyan, who were both injured in the April war.
+House renovation is only a part of what we do: We also help those who don’t own a roof to live under.
+Recently, we purchased a large house in Martakert city for two brothers, Eduard and Erik Matevosyan, who were both injured in the April War.

 Wounded officer Erik Babayan, together with NKR Prime Minister’s spokesman ArtakBeglaryan, TF Director Raffi Doudaklian, Erik’s wife and their daughter (from left to right)

-The most recent soldier we had the honor to support was Samvel Mejlumyan, who fought and was wounded during the Artsakh liberation war in the early nineties.
-In addition to renovating the house, the foundation made the necessary adaptations to ensure that it is wheelchair-accessible.
+Our most recent beneficiary is Samvel Mejlumyan, who fought and was wounded during the Artsakh liberation war in the early nineties.
+In addition to renovating his house, the Foundation performed adaptations to ensure that it is wheelchair-accessible.

 Samvel Mejlumyan inside his renovated house, during the housewarming ceremony.